zekro-archive/serverManager/README.md

 - **restart [ind/name]**
 *Restarts a server by index or name*<br><br>
 - **backup [ind/name]**
-*Create a backup of a server by index or part of the name in the specified backup directory*<br><br>
+*Create a backup of a server by index or part of the name in the specified backup directory, restore or delete a backup*<br><br>
 - **loop [ind/name]**
 *Toggles if a server should start in loop mode or not*
 *Settings are saved in `noloop.json` file*<br><br>